Omore-Salam/movie-app/README.md

 # movie-app
-This is a clone of the netflix movie appwrritten with html, css and javascript.
+This is a clone of the netflix movie app wrritten with html, css and javascript.